hclbaur/sda-core/docs/SPECIFICATION.md

 tag and a value, or a tag with an optional value followed by a set of zero or more child nodes - all of which may be separated by whitespace.

-A tag is an identifier that starts with zero or more underscores and a letter, then followed by any number of letters, digits and/or underscores.
+A tag consists of letters, digits and underscores.
+It cannot start with a digit and must contain at least one character that is not an underscore.

 A value is a character string enclosed in double quotes.
 A backslash must be used to escape any double quotes or backslashes that are part of the value.